“I don’t know if you’ve ever noticed this, but first impressions are often entirely wrong.“

 Here’s an example of one event that really made me see the light…

-One of my early jobs was selling TVs and appliances for a national retailer, and as you might expect, many of the high-ticket items we sold were purchased on credit.
+Back in the day I had a job selling TVs and major appliances for a national retailer, and as you might expect, many of the high-ticket items we sold were purchased on credit.

 “Big Screen” TVs had hit the market not long before I started that job, and since their prices started at over $2,000 it was very unusual for someone to come in and pay cash for one.

-The local finance company the store used at the time agreed to run a “12 months same as cash” deal exclusively for our customers.
+As luck would have it, the local finance company the store used at the time decided to run a “12 months same as cash” deal exclusively for our customers.

 That simply means if you could pay off the debt within the first year they’d waive the interest charges (it’d be just like you paid cash).

-Well, the very next day in walks a fellow who was covered from head to toe in dirt.
+Well, the very next day a fellow who was covered from head to toe in dirt walked into the store.
 I would have believed him to be a coal miner if I hadn’t known that coal dust was black instead of light brown.

 And he didn’t come in alone.
 He also had his wife and two little boys with him, all of whom were wearing almost as much dirt as he was.

-As you can probably imagine, I formed some pretty fast “first impressions” of these folks, and based upon those first impressions I seriously doubted they’d qualify to finance the THREE 52 inch big screen TVs they wanted to buy.
+As you can probably imagine, I formed some pretty fast “first impressions” of these folks, and based upon those first impressions I seriously doubted they’d qualify to finance the THREE 52 inch big screen TVs (which were huge and extremely expensive at the time) they wanted to buy.

 Since it was company policy to allow each and every customer to fill out a credit application when requested and allow the chips to fall where they may, I handed the man the app and invited them to browse around the store while we waited for the answer from the finance company.